The Royal Regiment of Canadian Artillery

 Militia Order No. 24 of 20 October 1871, provided for a permanent force consisting of A and B Batteries of Garrison Artillery.
 Lieutenant-Colonel G. A. French commanded A Battery in Kingston, Ontario.
 In the early years, they faced many challenges.
 They required a large assortment of stores, such as guns, horses and uniforms.
 New troops needed training in military discipline and gun drill.
 They manned the fortifications and trained.

 Lieutenant-Colonel T. B. Strange commanded B Battery in Quebec City.
 He worked to create a competent force.
-They often found themselves embroiled in local passions.
+They often found themselves embroiled in local disputes.
 Before the battery was a year old, they restored order in a clash between the Irish and Quebecois.
-A few months later, the battery broke up riots following an election dispute in Quebec Centre.
-In 1878, the Gunners of B Battery aided the civil power three more times.
+A few months later, the battery broke up riots following an election dispute in Quebec City.
+In 1878, the Gunners of B Battery aided the civil authority three more times.

 In 1873, Lieutenant-Colonel French left A Battery.
 He became Commissioner of the North West Mounted Police.
 With a handful of ex-Gunners, including the legendary Sam Steele, French moved west.
 Lieutenant-Colonel De la Cherois T. Irwin replaced French in command of A Battery.
 Lieutenant-Colonel Strange saw B Battery through its first decade.
 His peers considered him the “Father of the Canadian Artillery.”